-In a recent article on the Creative Review, Naresh Ramchandani, a leading and influential creative copywriter, asked the entire industry if it is now time to introduce a ban similar to the one on cigarettes, on products that harm our planet, saying:
+In a recent article in the Creative Review, Naresh Ramchandani, a leading influential creative copywriter, asked the entire industry whether it is now time to introduce a ban similar to the one on cigarettes, on products that harm our planet, saying:

 “By being production-heavy, or CO2-intensive, or non-reusable or non-recyclable, many of the products we’re paid to promote have an irrefutably negative effect on the environment.
 When an ad sells another one of these products, it advances its client’s profitability, but also harms the prospects of humanity.
 Which brings us to an extremely inconvenient truth for our industry that wasn’t raised at Cannes – in fact, I’m not sure I’ve seen it raised anywhere: that products like these shouldn’t be allowed to advertise.”

-Two years ago, when I asked myself why I was so concerned about advertising and branded content & entertainment I had a clear and profound epiphany: responsibility.
-Leading the BC&E Association in Italy made it clear to me that there are no longer limits to brand persuasion, as now their messages are perfectly crafted as contents; which is a big opportunity but also implies a greater ethical responsibility.
-That led to considering how companies could play a ‘better role in the society.
-For example, if they used their efforts (investments, know-how, human capital…) to ‘do good’.
+Two years ago, when I asked myself why I was so concerned about advertising and branded content & entertainment (BC&E), I had a clear and profound epiphany: responsibility.
+Leading the BC&E Association in Italy made it clear to me that there are no longer limits to brand persuasion, as now their messages are perfectly crafted as contents––which is a big opportunity, but it also implies a greater ethical responsibility.
+That led to considering how companies could play a “better role in the society” (for example, whether they used their efforts (investments, know-how, human capital…) to “do good”).

 Purposeful communication is the way to tell a true unique story far behind the product or even the company history.
 There are many ways to tell a story, but not all of them are always the right fit.

-Applied to advertising, CreActivism combines perfectly with a couple of other marketing trends: brand purposing and brand activism; the first concerns the corporate goal, mission and vision, the second regards its concrete actions.
+Applied to advertising, #CreActivism combines perfectly with a couple of other marketing trends: brand purposing and brand activism, the first concerning the corporate goal, mission, and vision, the second regarding its concrete actions.

-What I consider CreActivism is a perfect unison between brand purpose, brand actions, brand communication.
+I consider #CreActivism to be a perfect unison between brand purpose, brand actions, and brand communication.

-And to have a better understanding of what CreActivism is, let’s take Patagonia as an example.
-CreActivism for Patagonia has meant the creation of a disruptive advertising campaign “Don’t buy this jacket”, and at the same time the implementation of substantial actions to protect the environment (investments in R&D against the polluting C8 polymer after being criticized by GreenPeace).
-Although their approach was risky, the message was intended to encourage people to consider the effect of their consumption practices on the environment.
-As a result, Patagonia managed to establish a strong community of consumers who appreciate the brand’s products, but most importantly, their values.
+And to have a better understanding of what #CreActivism is, let’s take Patagonia as an example. #CreActivism for Patagonia has meant the creation of a disruptive advertising campaign “Don’t buy this jacket,” and at the same time the implementation of substantial actions to protect the environment (for example, investments in R&D against the pollution of C8 polymer after Greenpeace criticized the company).
+Although the approach was risky, the message was intended to encourage people to consider the effects of their consumption practices on the environment.
+As a result, Patagonia managed to establish a strong community of consumers who appreciate the brand’s products but, most importantly, its values.

-Of course, it’s not always easy to find an authentic and credible ‘why’ behind a product/company.
+Of course, it’s not always easy to find an authentic and credible “why” behind a product or company.
 And this can mean a potential backlash for brands that don’t walk the talk.

-Look at the textile sector– the most polluting after the Oil & Gas industry– and campaigns like ‘Conscious Exclusive’by H&M AN example of ‘alternative facts’, given that only 1% of recycled clothes become new H&M clothes.
+Look at the textile sector––the most polluting after the oil and gas industry––and campaigns like “Conscious Exclusive” by H&M. “Conscious Exclusive” is an example of “alternative facts,” given that only 1% of recycled clothes become new H&M clothes.

-Or the food industry which is responsible for more than 25% of greenhouse gas emissions and the epic fail of Chipotle Mexican Grill, for not demonstrating its sustainable agriculture and anti-GMO claims were supported by actions (remember the multi-award winning ‘Back to the start’ campaign in 2012?), as well as the operational failures leading to E-coli pandemic and a collapse in #reputation, which is still having to be rebuilt several years after the crisis.
+Take also the food industry, which is responsible for more than 25% of greenhouse gas emissions and a few public health scares.
+Take Chipotle as an example: the chain’s actions have not supported its sustainable agriculture and anti-GMO claims (remember the multi-award winning “Back to the Start” campaign in 2012?), as can be proven with the operational failures leading to E. coli pandemic and a collapse in #reputation, which is still having to be rebuilt several years after the crisis.

-In Chipotle’s case, study advestising declaiming sustainable agriculture was in total contradiction with the consumer perception after pandemic of E-coli.
+In Chipotle’s case, advertising claiming sustainable agriculture was in total contradiction with the consumer perception after the E. coli outbreak.